 Brake lines of most vehicles run along the bottom of the chassis of the vehicle.
 A 4-wheel drive is no different.
 This means it’s also another vulnerable component of a 4-wheel drive.
 Always inspect the lines for damage and leaks.
-Make sure all the brake lines are still properly secured under the chassis since any off-road obstacle like a bush or dry branch could get caught in there and rip it lose.
+Make sure all the brake lines are still properly secured under the chassis since any off-road obstacle like a bush or dry branch could get caught in there and rip it loose.

 The diff-locker is usually positioned on the rear diff but some 4-wheel drives have a front differential locker as well.
 The purpose of the diff locker is to lock the wheel axle to rotate as one single unit when off-roading on challenging low-traction terrains.
 This should only be used in circumstances where traction is low and where wheel slippage is a strong possibility.